 This baccalaureate nursing course provides the student with an opportunity to apply select leadership and management principles to nursing.
 Students examine select social, political, legal, ethical, and communication factors that influence nursing and the health care system.
-Concurrent: NUR 463
+Prerequisite: current and unencumbered RN licensure, Concurrent: NUR 463